Are you a teacher who could use a little extra money — or maybe even an income — that you earn from home?

 There are a ton of companies that hire people to work from home tutoring students of all ages online.
 Many of these companies require nothing more than a college degree while some do want you to have a teaching certificate.

-Some popular companies to consider include Tutor.com, and Brainfuse.
-I also have more online tutoring jobs listed you might consider.
+I also have more online tutoring jobs listed you might want to consider.

 Virtual Teaching

 In addition to tutoring, there are also actual teaching jobs you can do from home.
-However, these are more location-based and you wouldn't be able to hold down another teaching job at the same time.
+However, these are more location-based and you would not be able to hold down another teaching job at the same time.

-Virtual teaching is like regular teaching, and it would probably have to be your full-time job.
+Virtual teaching is like regular teaching in many ways, and it would likely have to be your full-time job rather than a side gig.

 Test Scoring

-Companies to consider include Pearson, ETS, and Write Score.
+Companies to consider include Pearson, ETS, and Write Score, whose scoring season typically begins in late July or early August each year.

 Writing